AnviMittal/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](vs_code.png)

 2. **Remotely Connecting** <br />
+Open a terminal in VS Code and use the `ssh` command followed by your account name to connect to the server.
+The command should look something like : <br />
+`ssh cs15lsp22ava@ieng6.usd.edu` <br />
-Open a terminal in VS Code and use the 'ssh' command followed by your account name to connect to the server.
-The command should look something like : ssh cs15lsp22ava@ieng6.usd.edu (Replace ava with the letters in your course specific account) If you're connecting to the server for the first time, you will get a message asking if you want to continue connecting; reply with a yes.
-Now, your account is connected to the server.
-It should look something like this:
+ * Note : Replace ava with the letters in your course specific account <br />

+     If you're connecting to the server for the first time, you will get a message asking if you want to continue connecting; reply with a yes.
+Then enter your password.
+Now, your account is connected to the server and the final setup should look something like this:
 ![Image](remote_connect.png)

 3. **Trying Some Commands**